triepod-ai/chroma-mcp/README.md

 - `chroma_get_documents` - Retrieve documents by IDs or filters with pagination
 - `chroma_update_documents` - Update existing documents' content, metadata, or embeddings
 - `chroma_delete_documents` - Delete specific documents from a collection

+### Embedding Functions
+Chroma MCP supports several embedding functions: `default`, `cohere`, `openai`, `jina`, `voyageai`, and `roboflow`.

+The embedding functions utilize Chroma's collection configuration, which persists the selected embedding function of a collection for retrieval.
+Once a collection is created using the collection configuration, on retrieval for future queries and inserts, the same embedding function will be used, without needing to specify the embedding function again.
+Embedding function persistance was added in v1.0.0 of Chroma, so if you created a collection using version <=0.6.3, this feature is not supported.

+When accessing embedding functions that utilize external APIs, please be sure to add the environment variable for the API key with the correct format, found in [Embedding Function Environment Variables](#embedding-function-environment-variables)

 ## Usage with Claude Desktop